What is Missing? Explaining Neurons Activated by Absent Concepts: Related Work

-\myparagraph{Limitations of mainstream XAI methods.} While related ideas exist in more specialized explanation settings, encoded absences remain largely unaddressed by mainstream XAI methods for image classification, such as attribution methods, feature visualization, and counterfactual explanations.
+\myparagraph{Limitations of mainstream XAI methods.} While related ideas exist in more specialized explanation settings, encoded absences remain largely unaddressed by mainstream XAI methods for image classification, such as the below.

 \textit{Attribution methods} estimate how important each input feature is to a (possibly intermediate) model output~\citep{Bach:2015:PWE, Simonyan:2014:DIC, Sundararajan:2017:AAD}.
 By construction, they highlight only features present in the input.
 As a result, explaining that the absence of a concept contributed to a prediction cannot be achieved directly.
 While negative attributions \citep[\eg,][]{Lundberg:2017:UAI} can sometimes be interpreted as inhibitory signals, many methods focus solely on attribution magnitude~\citep{Simonyan:2014:DIC, Srinivas:2019:FGR, Yang:2023:RFA}, discarding the sign and thus obscuring inhibitory effects.